Barclays sets out details for September share issue

-LONDON British bank Barclays (BARC.L) said investors need to be on its share register by September 13 to qualify for the launch of its 5.8 billion pound ($9 billion) rights issue.
+LONDON British bank Barclays said investors need to be on its share register by September 13 to qualify for the launch of its 5.8 billion pound rights issue.

 The bank said on Wednesday the entitlement to take part in the issue will be the close of business on September 13.
 The bank will publish a prospectus for the share issue after that time.